Relintai/voxelman/README.md

 This is an engine module!
 Which means that you will need to compile it into Godot!
 [See the compiling section here.](#compiling)

+## Optional Dependencies

+`https://github.com/Relintai/texture_packer`: you get access to [VoxelmanLibraryMerger](#voxelmanlibrarymerger) \
+`https://github.com/Relintai/mesh_data_resource`: you get access to a bunch of properties, and methods that can manipulate meshes.

+Note: My props module also gets detected, but it won't do anything at the moment.

 ## Usage

 First create a scene, and add a VoxelWorldBlocky node into it.
 Create a VoxelmanLibrary, and assign it to the Library property.
+Also, add a VoxelSurface into your library.

 (VoxelWorldBlocky is the only one that works properly for now, this will soon be fixed!)

-Tick the editable property, deselec, then select the world again, and click the insert button at the top toolbar, or press B to insert a voxel at the selected location.
+Tick the editable property, deselect, then select the world again, and click the insert button at the top toolbar, or press B to insert a voxel at the inspector's camera's location.

-Select the add button, and now you can just add voxels with the mouse.
+Select the add button, and now you can just add voxels with the mouse, by clicking on the newly added voxel.

 ## VoxelmanLibrary